codio-templates/hello-turtle-c-/.guides/content/Data-Types--Strings-5993.md

 ---

 ## Strings
 A string is a collection of text, numbers, or symbols.
-Strings are always surrounded by quotation marks. `TRY IT` below.
+Strings are always surrounded by quotation marks.
+Copy the code below and `TRY IT`.

 ```c++
 string words = "This is a string.";